-The side effects of chemotherapy and radiation treatment can cause a number of eating problems that can prevent patients from getting the nutrition they need to fight infection and aid their recovery.
-In addition to a lack of appetite and nausea, complications include sores or pain in the mouth and throat, dry mouth and changes in the taste buds that make many foods unappealing.
+The side effects of chemotherapy and radiation treatment can cause a number of eating challenges that can prevent patients from getting the nutrition they need to fight infection and aid their recovery.
+In addition to nausea and lack of appetite, complications include sores or pain in the mouth and throat, dry mouth and changes in the taste buds that make many foods unappealing.

-Most treatment centers now offer nutritional counseling to help patients cope with side effects and maintain a healthy diet while undergoing chemo or radiation.
-Some types of cancer (esophageal, intestinal, etc.) have very specific guidelines for nutrition.
-In some cases where eating is impossible, nutritional therapy may help, in the form of nutritional supplement drinks, alternative feeding methods (by tube or bloodstream) and medication.
+Most cancer treatment centers now offer nutritional counseling to help patients cope with side effects and maintain a healthy diet while undergoing chemo or radiation.
+Certain types of cancer (esophageal, intestinal, etc.) have very specific guidelines for nutrition.
+In cases where eating is impossible, nutritional therapy may help, in the form of nutritional supplement drinks, alternative feeding methods (by tube or bloodstream) and/or medication.

-The following are some practical tips for dealing with the most common problems associated with eating and cancer treatment Be sure to check with your doctor or nutritional counselor first to see if you have any specific concerns.
+The following are some practical tips for dealing with the most common problems associated with eating and cancer treatment.
+Be sure to check with your doctor or nutritional counselor first to see if there are specific concerns that need to be addressed.

 Lack of Appetite

-It's common to feel no desire to eat, but it's essential to your health.
-Become committed to eating as well as you can.
+It’s common to feel little or no desire to eat, but eating is essential to your health.
+Commit to eating as well as you can.

 - Eat small meals throughout the day, rather than trying to consume three large ones.

 - Listen to your internal clock.
-If you know your appetite's strongest in the morning, make the most of it with a large breakfast.
+If you know your appetite is strongest in the morning, make the most of it with a large breakfast.